hicapacity/hicapacity-site/membership.markdown

 **Hours of Operation**

-Hours to be announced once we reopen.
+Hours to be announced once we are done fully setting up our space at MIC.

 **Restrictions**